-- The number of complaints submitted by applicants for and recipients of benefits through the uniform complaint process maintained by the ODJFS Director under continuing law; - A summary of updates or changes to the technology the ODJFS Director uses to administer the unemployment compensation system.
+- The number of calls received from applicants for and recipients of unemployment benefits at all call centers operated by the ODJFS Director; - The total number of claims for benefits filed; - The number of claims for benefits marked as potentially fraudulent; - The number of complaints submitted by applicants for and recipients of benefits through the uniform complaint process maintained by the ODJFS Director under continuing law; - A summary of updates or changes to the technology the ODJFS Director uses to administer the unemployment compensation system.

-The ODJFS Director must submit the report to the Speaker of the House of Representatives, the President of the Senate, the Governor, and the Unemployment Compensation Modernization and Improvement Council.20
+The ODJFS Director must submit the report to the Speaker of the House of Representatives, the President of the Senate, the Governor, and the Unemployment Compensation Modernization and Improvement Council.